-17. Ultimate parent companies and controlling parties
+17 Ultimate parent companies and controlling parties

-The Company's immediate parent company is Thanet OFTO Holdco Limited, which is incorporated in Great Britain and registered in England and Wales.
-Thanet OFTO Holdco Limited is the parent company of the largest and smallest group of which the Company is a member and for which group accounts are drawn up.
+The Company's immediate parent company is Thanet OFTO Holdco Limited, which is incorporated in The United Kingdom and registered in England and Wales.
+Thanet OFTO Holdco Limited is the parent company of the largest and smallest Company of which the Company is a member and for which Company accounts are drawn up.
+Copies of the parent financial statements are available from its registered address; Level 6, 350 Euston Road, London, NW1 3AX.